sukhanovr/bond-homework/README.md

 Task itself:

-Write a functions needed for tests to suceed, thats it, how functions should behave fully described in test Good luck :)
+Write a functions needed for tests to succeed, thats it, how functions should behave fully described in test Good luck :)